 If the outcome is expulsion the transcript will show the previous year’s marks and the final award.
 Expulsion will remove any credits attained in the academic year in which it occurs.

-DSU Advice offers advice and representation at meetings and hearings.
-Please note that due to limited availability representation cannot always be arranged especially if insufficient notice is provided, so please contact us straight-away.
+The DSU Advice and Wellbeing team can offer advice and act as a companion at meetings or hearings.
+Please note that due to limited availability DSU companions cannot always be arranged especially if insufficient notice is provided, so please contact us straight-away.
+Alternativley, you are permitted to have a friend or relative as a companion.

 Need more help?
 Get advice and support from DSU Advice